crystal-lang/crystal-website/_posts/2022-06-13-latests-from-the-team.md

 ---
-title: Latests news from the Crystal Team
+title: Latest news from the Crystal Team
 summary: A sneak peak of what kept the team busy in the past months
 author: beta-ziliani
 categories: project